Rent, utilities, groceries, min. debt payments, insurance

 Interest earned

-Progress toward goal
+Progress toward goal—

 How much emergency fund do you need?

-How much should my emergency fund be?
+How much emergency fund do I need?

-Where should I keep my emergency fund?
+Where to keep emergency fund?